MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

 ## Create your Windows Forms match game project

-When you create your match, the first step is to create a Windows Forms App project.
+When you create your matching game, the first step is to create a Windows Forms App project.

 ::: moniker range="vs-2017"
 1. Open Visual Studio.